-Consumers are increasingly turning to mobile to conduct research, price compare, and purchase products.
+Consumers are increasingly turning to mobile to conduct research, compare prices, and purchase products.
 According to Forrester, over one-third of total U.S. retail sales are influenced by a mobile device during the buying process.
-As e-commerce continues to grow, will consumers still have an appetite for in-store experiences?
-Moving forward, how can physical stores coexist with digital stores?
+As e-commerce continues to grow, will consumers still have an appetite for in-store experiences and how will physical stores continue to coexist with digital stores?

-To answer these questions, we took a glimpse into the future with The Retail Prophet, Doug Stephens, one of the world’s foremost retail industry futurists.
-Doug is the author of Reengineering Retailand the Retail Revival, a keynote speaker, and a business advisor for today’s most innovative retail brands, such as Home Depot, Walmart, Disney, and Google.
-Doug chatted with us about how the purpose of the physical store is shifting away from being a distribution center, towards a media experience, and how elevating the role of the retail associate is a key component to differentiating your customer experience.
+To answer these questions, we took a glimpse into the future with Retail Prophet, Doug Stephens, one of the world’s foremost retail industry futurists.
+He is the author of Reengineering Retail and the Retail Revival, a keynote speaker, and a business advisor for today’s most innovative retail brands, such as Home Depot, Walmart, Disney, and Google.
+Stephens chatted with us about how the purpose of the physical store is shifting away from being a distribution center, towards a media experience, and how elevating the role of the retail associate is a key component to differentiating your customer experience.

 To view the full interview, listen to the podcast episode below or read on!